saulrichardson/solstice/src/gateway/README.md

-# Gateway Service
+# Solstice Gateway

-A unified proxy service for LLM API calls with caching, retry logic, and provider abstraction.
+A lightweight proxy service for OpenAI's Responses API with audit logging and retry capabilities.

 ## Overview

-The Gateway service acts as an intermediary between Solstice components and external LLM providers (OpenAI, Anthropic, etc.).
-It provides:
-- **Provider Abstraction**: Unified interface for multiple LLM providers
-- **Request Snapshots**: Filesystem-based write-only cache for audit/debugging
+The Gateway provides a unified interface to OpenAI's Responses API with:
+- **Write-only audit logging** - All responses saved to disk for debugging/analysis
-- **Retry Logic**: Automatic retry with exponential backoff
+- **Automatic retry logic** - Handles transient failures with exponential backoff
-- **Request Logging**: Detailed logging for debugging and monitoring
+- **Request/response logging** - Structured logs for monitoring
-- **Streaming Support**: Efficient handling of streaming responses
+- **Streaming support** - Efficient handling of streaming responses

 ## Architecture